HMS Affray: Parliamentary debate, Affray Fund and memorial

-On 24 January 2012 the circumstances of the sinking and its affects on families of survivors were debated in parliament with questions from Tim Farron to Nick Harvey.
+On 24 January 2012 the circumstances of the sinking and its effects on families of survivors were debated in parliament with questions from Tim Farron to Nick Harvey.
 The debate highlighted the existence of the Affray Submarine Memorial Fund and the experiences of Mrs June Tower, widow of crew member John Treleaven.
 The trustees of the fund are the Lord Mayor of Portsmouth, the mayor of Gosport and the Public Trustee.
 The fund assisted with the erection of a memorial plaque in Saint Anne, Alderney that was unveiled 16 April 2012.